Using '*' as keyword for repository referencing keywords doesn't work

 ?, which have special meanings elsewhere in patterns, lose their special significance between brackets.

-#2 Updated by Pierre Paysant-Le Roux almost 10 years ago
+#2 Updated by Pierre Paysant-Le Roux about 10 years ago

 Here is a unit test that goes in changeset_test.rb.